joshvillbrandt/goprohero/README.md

 ## Todo List

+* method to list photos and videos
+* method to download photos and videos
 * hack the infrastructure network that the GoPro Remote makes and learn how to have GoPros on only one network
  * look into the wifi_networks list that in the settings.in file that is present when updating GoPro firmware
 * revamp crappy wifi connect code